pparamav/hack112/Final Result/README.txt

 Included are two different models, one trained with more parameters, and the other trained for longer.
 Each model had a reported 80% accuracy in its prediction

+Here is the link to our github repository: https://github.com/pparamav/hack112

 Thank you and enjoy!